Frequently Asked Questions.

 Are 4-H and FFA members going to show against each other?
 No. It is against state 4-H policy and the PNWJLA’s MOA with 4-H for them to do so.

 How is the money distributed to participating members?
-Once all sale & add-on invoices have been reviewed by PNWJLA, the sale price of the animal less sales fee (5%) plus 100% of the add-ons will be distributed by PNWJLA directly to the exhibitor.
-The stub will show the sale price, deduction of sale fee, plus any add-ons that were received.
+Once all sale & add-on invoices have been reviewed by PNWJLA, the sale price of the animal less sales fee, and check-off fee (if applicable) plus 100% of the add-ons will be distributed by PNWJLA directly to the exhibitor.
+The stub will show the sale price, deduction of sale fee and check-off fee (if applicable) plus any add-ons that were received.
 The stub will also have the buyer and add-on information for the kids to send thank you cards.

 How does the buyer get the meat?
 The buyer is responsible for picking up their meat from the butcher they select at the auction.